Travel Healthy: Look after yourself and enjoy your trip

 I must admit, I’m a hypochondriac.
 When I first set off on my travels to Thailand a majority of my backpack consisted of medicines.
 I took antibiotics, creams for different rashes, antihistamines, tablets to prevent diarrhoea, to cure it and to help me recover from it.
 I bet that if I had removed these medicaments from my luggage it would have weighed much less.
 Today, after travelling so much and living abroad for over 2 years I know how not to get sick, what to do if I fall ill and what to pack to stay healthy on the road and today I want to share some of my knowledge with you.
+I hope it will help you to travel healthy and happy.

 First thing you need to think of is your travel insurance.
 Travelling without it is not the best idea.
 Healthcare in countries like Thailand, or Peru, might be cheap, but if you have a serious accident and need to stay in a hospital for a while, the cost will grow to unbelievable amounts and, let’s face it, when you’re far away from home, in a foreign country, where you don’t understand the language, you want to get the best care possible.

-Don’t go overboard like me and pack half a pharmacy.
+I know you want to travel healthy, but don’t go overboard like me and pack half a pharmacy.
 Few essentials should be enough: Plasters, tablets to fight that unfortunate travellers diarrhoea and any medications that you take on a regular basis.
 From my experience most of the things are usually available from pharmacies and at hospitals all over the world.

-Eat at small, local restaurants
+Eat at small, local restaurants and stay healthy

 Part of the experience of being in a new country is trying new food.
 And nowhere does it taste better than in small, local eateries or bought from a street vendor.
 Many first time travellers are reluctant to eat at those places because of fear of catching a stomach bug, so they eat at more expensive restaurants.
 This is a mistake.
 Quite often these fancy looking places with beautifully prepared food have kitchens at the back that are no different from kitchens you will see at the cheap local bars.
 I have seen it so many times in Laos and other countries: A beautifully looking restaurant with traditional decor and a kitchen at the back yard, where the staff washes the dishes in a bowl of dirty water.